apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. Abrams Tanks Reach Ukraine.
-Is It a Case of Too Little, Too Late?**
+**Cassidy Hutchinson’s new book reveals a Trump White House even more chaotic than previously known**

-You can read more about it [here](https://www.wsj.com/world/u-s-abrams-tanks-reach-ukraine-is-it-a-case-of-too-little-too-late-f1fb5061).
+You can read more about it [here](https://www.cnn.com/2023/09/26/politics/cassidy-hutchinson-book-trump-white-house-chaos/index.html).

 ## Requirements
 - Python 3.8